ratatui/ratatui-website/src/content/docs/how-to/widgets/custom.md

 ---
-title: Create a custom widget
+title: Create custom widgets
+sidebar:
+  order: 3
 ---

 While Ratatui offers a rich set of pre-built widgets, there may be scenarios where you require a